LukasHasf/SpatiallyVaryingConvolution.jl/README.md

 # SpatiallyVaryingConvolution.jl

 This package contains utilities to simulate imaging a sample with an optical device with a spatially varying point spread function (PSF).
+It implements the field+varying forward model described in [[1]](Cit1).

 ## Installation
 ```julia